marjoleinF/pre/README.md

 airq.cv$accuracy
 #> $MSE
 #>       MSE        se
-#> 375.80814  85.76707
+#> 365.97383  84.68306
 #>
 #> $MAE
 #>       MAE        se
-#> 14.079477  1.270563
+#> 13.775890  1.265625
 ```

-More complex prediction ensembles can be derived with the gpe() function.
-The abbreviation gpe stands for generalized prediction ensembles, which may also include hinge functions of the predictor variables, in addition to rules and linear terms Friedman (1991).
-Addition of hinge functions may improve predictive accuracy (but may also reduce interpretability).
+More complex prediction ensembles can be obtained using the gpe() function.
+The abbreviation gpe stands for generalized prediction ensembles, which may include hinge functions of the predictor variables as described in Friedman (1991), in addition to rules and/or linear terms.
+Addition of such hinge functions may improve predictive accuracy (but may also reduce interpretability).

 References
 ==========